cantaloupe-project/cantaloupe/README.md

 ImageMagick is not known for being particularly fast or efficient.
 Large amounts of RAM and fast storage help.

-# Request/Response Sequence of Events
+## Request/Response Sequence of Events

-## Image Request
+### Image Request

 1. Restlet framework receives request and hands it off to ImageResource
 2. Extract parameters from the URL
 3. Obtain a resolver from the ResolverFactory, which consults the `resolver` key in the config file
-4. Using the resolver, obtain an InputStream from which the source image can be read
+4. Using the resolver, obtain a File or InputStream from which the source image can be read
 5. Obtain a processor appropriate for the source format
 6. Process the image based on the URL parameters
 7. Return the processed image in the response

-## Information Request
+### Information Request

 1. Restlet framework receives request and hands it off to InformationResource
 2. Extract identifier from the URL
 3. Obtain a resolver from the ResolverFactory, which consults the `resolver` key in the config file
-4. Using the resolver, obtain an InputStream from which the source image can be read
+4. Using the resolver, obtain a File or InputStream from which the source image can be read
 5. Obtain a processor appropriate for the source format
 6. Get an ImageInfo object from the processor
 7. Serialize it to JSON and return it in the response

+# Notes on Source Formats

+(Feel free to contact the author with your own notes.)

+## JPEG2000

+GraphicsMagick can read/write JPEG2000 files using JasPer, and ImageMagick using OpenJPEG.
+Both of these are very slow.

+ImageIO supports the Java Advanced Imaging library, with which it ought to be able to read this format.
+(This is untested.)

 # Custom Development